camunda/camunda-docs-manual/content/user-guide/process-engine/process-instance-migration.md

 When migrating events, it is possible to decide whether the corresponding event triggers should be updated or not.
 See the [BPMN-specific considerations on events]({{< relref "#events" >}}) for details.
-When generating a migration plan, it is possible to define this setting for generated instructions between events by using the method `updateEventTrigger`.
+When generating a migration plan, it is possible to define this setting for generated instructions on [User Tasks]({{< relref "#user-task" >}}) containing `timeout` task listeners and between events by using the method `updateEventTrigger`.
 For example, the following code generates a migration instruction for a boundary event and updates its event trigger during migration.

 {{< note title="Conditional Events" class="info" >}}
 For conditional events the `#updateEventTrigger` is mandatory.